digital-futures-academy/airport-challenge/README.md

 // TEST 1: does isAtAirport call when requested
 // TEST 2: when called does isAtAirport return a boolean
-// TEST 3: when isAtAirport returns true can a plane land or take off
+// TEST 3: when isAtAirport returns true can take off
+// TEST 4: when isAtAirport returns false a plane can land
 ```

 #### Extended Acceptance Criteria